Blood Reign: Curse of the Yoma

 Blood Reign: Curse of the Yoma (妖魔, Yōma), also known as Curse of the Undead: Yoma, is a Japanese manga written and illustrated by Kei Kusunoki.
 The manga was serialized in Shueisha's manga magazine Ribon Original from 1985 to 1986.
 The individual chapters were collected into a one-shot bound volume by Shueisha on February 18, 1998.
 The manga was adapted into an original video animation by Takashi Anno.

 Plot

-A terrible war has ravaged the land, and now, fueled by the blood of numerous fallen warriors the Yōma, demons from hell, emerge once more.
+A war has ravaged the land, and now, fueled by the blood of numerous fallen warriors the Yōma, demons from hell, emerge once more.
 A skilled ninja seeks to end the bloodshed these demons inflict upon humanity, but to do this he must fight against his undead former best friend and fellow ninja who was killed in battle and has been resurrected to serve the Yōma.